samirsalman/Cocktail-Room/README.md

 # Technologies

-I've used Flutter to make this app, for state menagement I used Provider Pattern for the first time (I'm shure I did a lot of errors for this).
+I've used Flutter to make this app, for state menagement I used Provider Pattern for the first time.

 # Link